casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

     --key [ACCOUNT_HASH] -q "counter/count"
 ```

 If all went according to plan, your counter should have gone from 0 to 1 before and now from 1 to 2 as you incremented it throughout this tutorial.
-Congratulations on building, deploying, and using a smart contract on your local test network!
+Congratulations on building, installing, and using a smart contract on your local test network!
 Now you are ready to build your own dApps and launch them onto the Casper blockchain.